 “You didn’t think I based it on conjecture and dreams?” she chuckled.
 “Admit it.
 You felt something when you saw me for the first time.
 You recognized me.
 There’s a reason you saved my life.”

 Because I’m a good person, I tried to insist.
-But she wasn’t wrong – and more than that, the whole idea was… tempting.
+But she wasn’t wrong—and more than that, the whole idea was… tempting.
 It was stupid.
 I was supposed to be proud of who I was, but I didn’t know who I was.
-I had a letter for a last name and a vague skin color as a stand-in for a culture.
+I had a letter for a last name and a vague skin color as a stand-in for a culture, a heritage, a past.
 I didn’t know who Guthrun had been, but she had been somebody.